arrayinc/homework-3.2/README.md

 # Homework 3.1

-For this assignment, finish the server.js file to serve the info from line 7. then submit a screenshot of Postman displaying the information.
+For this assignment, finish the server.js file to serve the name and password, then submit a screenshot of Postman displaying that information.